-Kikuyu grass is dominant in pastures during summer and autumn in Northland and other coastal areas within the upper North Island of New Zealand due to its drought tolerance, and global warming is expected to increase and spread its dominance further.
-Indicative research has shown it to produce more CH4 per unit of organic matter intake, however, this has not been tested in New Zealand.

-This research will compare kikuyu composition against the default values used in the inventory, as well as estimate how the management of this pasture affects CH4 production potential, using in vitro and modelling approaches.
+Kikuyu grass is dominant in pastures during summer and autumn in Northland and other coastal areas within the upper North Island of New Zealand due to its drought tolerance.
+Global warming is expected to increase and spread the dominance of Kikuyu grass further.
+Preliminary research has shown it to produce more CH4 per unit of organic matter intake; however, this has not been tested in New Zealand.
+This research will compare the composition of kikuyu grass against the default values used in the inventory.
+It will also estimate how the management of this pasture affects CH4 production potential, using in vitro and modelling approaches.